pattonsgirl/CEG2350/docs/Labs/Lab07/Instructions.md

     - How to access BIOS / UEFI:
     - How to enable CPU virtualization:
     - Link to driver(s) from system manufacturer:
+> Note to Mac Users: Mac does have a BIOS / UEFI equivalent and there is a way to access.
+There is also a link to the driver software.

 7. OS info:
     - Operating System name & version:
     - Kernel for operating system: